Alisayyy/NLP-HW6-Tagging/README.md

 Because dev is used for evaluation of the model.
 And if V includes word types from dev, the model could potentially learn specific features unique to the dev set, leading to overfitting and reduced generalization to new data which will have biased evaluation.
 The model should be able to generalize the knowledge learned from training data to perform on unseen set of data.

 ## d
+This is because the HMM model only predicts tags based on the previous one tag and the current word.
+For a known word, it cannnot remember any other information like what tags have been used for it and their relative frequency.
+It also don't get information from other things like position in a sentence, other tags, etc. However, the compare with other modeling decision, it's relatively efficient and has already consider all possible tagging choice for a given word.

 ## e
 only on sup:<br>